InfoSecREDD/DWipe/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Credit

+- InfoSecREDD (Myself)

 ## Acknowledgments

 - Inspired by secure data wiping standards and best practices
 - Thanks to all contributors and testers who have helped improve this tool
+- "iamJakoby" for the idea on "ASCII Dicks" novelty write method
+- BleachBit for being a inspiration

 ## Disclaimer

 While DWipe implements secure wiping techniques, no software can guarantee 100% data destruction on all storage types.
 Modern SSDs, for example, use wear-leveling that may preserve some data blocks despite overwriting.
 For maximum security on highly sensitive data, physical destruction of media may be necessary.

 The authors are not responsible for any data loss resulting from the use of this tool.